wakaru44/url_check_service/README.md

 a mockup for a URL checker on js that is ultra easy to implement.

+In order to be able to request any url, overcoming the limitation of Access-Control-Allow-Origin in js, we will have to perform the request from the server, and then tell the answer to js from our own AJAX interface.

+Ideally, we would like to keep configuration in one side (probably the js side of things) , provide an initial run before configuring and allow to configure afterwards.

 # The goal

 just a simple URL checker, that with a provided list of URL, it checks them on the press of a button, or in reload.